e-c-k-e-r/vall-e/README.md

 An unofficial PyTorch implementation of [VALL-E](https://valle-demo.github.io/), based on the [EnCodec](https://github.com/facebookresearch/encodec) tokenizer.

 > **Note** this is highly experimental.
 While I've seem to have audited and tighened down as much as I can, I'm still trying to produce a decent model out of it.
 You're free to train your own model if you happen to have the massive compute for it, but it's quite the beast to properly feed.

-> **Note** This README won't get much love until I truly nail out a quasi-decent model.
+This README won't get much love until I truly nail out a quasi-decent model.

 > **Note** Distributed training seems broken?
 I'm not really sure how to test it, as my two 6800XTs have been redistributed for now, and the last time I tried using them for this, things weren't good.